tars9/modplax/README.md

 > Note: The Modplax uninstaller "Uninstall.exe" is located in the installation directory.

-To uninstall using command-line parameters, run the Modplax uninstall with the parameters within the "Command Prompt".
+To uninstall using command line parameters, run the Modplax uninstaller (Uninstall.exe) from the "Command Prompt".

 Open the "Command Prompt":

     Press Windows Key + R, type "cmd" into the Run dialog, and press Enter.

+Run the following command:

+    cd /d "<installed directory>"
+    Uninstall.exe [option ...]

 > Note: Modplax supports silent uninstall.
 Silent uninstall mode does not display any interactive interface.
 To uninstall in silent mode, run the